Unidata/netcdf-c/docs/auth.md

 of a number of parameters to liboc and libcurl.
 <p>
 The file must be called one of the following names:
-".ocrc", ".dodsrc"
+".daprc" or ".dodsrc"
-If both .ocrc and .dodsrc exist, then the .ocrc file will take precedence.
+If both .daprc and .dodsrc exist, then the .daprc file will take precedence.
 <p>
 Searching for the rc file first looks in the current directory and then in the home directory (as defined by the HOME environment